 Richard Glossip, Oklahoma

-Oklahoma planned to execute Richard Eugene Glossip on Thursday, September 22, 2022, at the Oklahoma State Penitentiary execution chamber in McAlester.
-His execution has been rescheduled to Thursday, December 8, 2022.
-Fifty-nine-year-old Richard is convicted of hiring someone to murder of 54-year-old Barry Alan Van Treese in Oklahoma City, Oklahoma on January 7, 1997.
-Richard has spent the last 17 years on Ohio’s death row.
+Richard Eugene Glossip was scheduled to be executed on Thursday, May 18, 2023, at the Oklahoma State Penitentiary in McAlester, Oklahoma.
+His execution has been stayed.
+Sixty-year-old Richard is convicted of hiring someone to murder of 54-year-old Barry Alan Van Treese in Oklahoma City, Oklahoma on January 7, 1997.
+Richard has spent the last 19 years on Oklahoma’s death row.

 Richard had no history of aggression and did not have any significant drug or alcohol abuse history.
 He did not graduate from high school but received his GED.
 Richard has had continuous employment since the age of 16.

 In January of 1997, Richard Glossip was the manager of the Best Budget Inn in Oklahoma City, owned by Barry Van Treese, and lived on the premises.
 Justin Sneed was a maintenance worker at the hotel, in exchange for room and board.
 Barry also owned a Best Budget Inn in Tulsa, Oklahoma, and lived in Lawton, Oklahoma.
 Barry would occasionally visit each hotel.
 During the last six months of 1996, Barry and his family experienced several tragedies and he was not able to monitor the hotels as closely as he normally did.
 At the beginning of 1997, Barry chose to audit both hotels, as there were shortfalls.
 Barry’s wife noticed that there was over $6,000 in shortages from the hotel managed by Glossip, and testified that Barry intended to ask Glossip about the missing money.